 Right about now, I’m feeling a rather strong urge to infuse a little green into my diet and I’m guessing I’m not alone.
-So to help everyone get back on track after the holidays I offer you these pesto kelp noodles.
+So to help everyone get back on track after the holidays I offer you these broccoli and kale pesto noodles.

-With its bright color and bold flavor, these noodles are just the thing to wake up those tired taste buds and infuse your body with some much needed green vegetables.
+With their bright color and bold flavor, these noodles are just the thing to wake up those tired taste buds.
 Not to mention that it’s the kind of dish you can easily whip up on a busy weeknight, making it a serious time saver when you’re low on energy and willpower.

 I’ve chosen kelp noodles for their satisfying silkiness and the fact that they are naturally gluten-free, low carb and nearly calorie-free.
 No they aren’t exactly like spaghetti, they’re soft and slippery with a bit of chew like glass noodles, but their neutral flavor means they go well with just about any sauce you can throw at them.

-- First you quickly blanch the broccoli and kale, and then blitz half the broccoli and all of the kale in the food processor until you have a vibrantly green sauce.
+- Start by blanching the broccoli and kale in boiling water, and then blend half the broccoli and all of the kale in the food processor until you have a vibrant green sauce.

-- Add in the reserved broccoli and sprinkle with some chopped pistachios and your noodles are ready to serve.
+- Add in the reserved broccoli and your noodles are ready to serve.

 Quick, easy and oh so satisfyingly green.